SteveBeeblebrox/Strongly-JS/README.md

 Complex types are actually just helper functions that give more control over allowed values.
 All of the following reuire one (or more) arguments.
 Complex types can be chained together.
 + `ARRAYOF`: Unlike the `ARRAY` type which allows an array containing any values, the `ARRAYOF` complex type restricts what values the array can contain based off of the type passed to it.
 + `NULLABLE`: This complex type allows `null` or whatever value is passed to it.
 + `TUPLEOF`: The tuple restricts the types of values in an array and keeps the length fixed.
-Additionally, unlike `ARRAYOF`, each value in a tuple can be assigned a seperate type.
+Additionally, unlike the `ARRAYOF` type, each value in a tuple can be assigned a seperate type.
 This is achieved by passing the types (in order) to the complex type.
-In addition to reassigning the whole array, other operations sucha s modifiying part of the tuple at an index are also subject to type checking.
+In addition to reassigning the whole array, other operations such as modifiying part of the tuple at an index are also subject to type checking.
 ## Strongly Typed Functions
 ### Creation
 #### Arguments